cognitedata/cognite-sdk-js/README.md

 ### Testing

-There is one integration test that requires an api key.
-In order to run this, you need an api key for the `cognitesdk-js` tenant.
+This repo contains some integration tests that require a CDF api key for `cognitesdk-js` tenant.
 Talk to any of the contributors or leave an issue and it'll get sorted.
 Travis will run the test and has its own api key.
-Set the environment variable `COGNITE_PROJECT` to `cognitesdk-js` and `COGNITE_CREDENTIALS` to your api-key.

 Run all tests: